Mill Neck Manor School for the Deaf

 - Breathing Shortness of breath or difficulty

 Every student will have his/her temperature checked each day at home prior to getting onto a school bus or entering the school building.
-The family will be required to answer five screening questions online or sign a paper the student will bring to school.
+The family will be required to answer six screening questions online or sign a paper available at the school.

-- Has the students experienced any symptoms of COVID-19, including a temperature of 100.4F or higher, in the past 14 days?
+- Has the students experienced any symptoms of COVID-19 (listed above) in the past 14 days?

 - Has the student tested positive through a diagnostic test for COVID-19 in the past 14 days?